 1. Upload the RFI under the attachments icon.

 2. Create a hyperlink either online or on your iPad, and direct it towards the uploaded RFI.

-3. Push the new hyperlink to Master so all of your teammates can view it after refreshing their project.
+3. Publish the new hyperlink to the project so all of your teammates can view it after refreshing their project.

 To create a custom status:

 1. Open the RFI tab in your project, and click on "Customize".

 2. Next, you will see color coded status labels.
 To add a custom status or change the name of an existing status, click "Edit".